 Keeping yourself informed is an important step in developing a healthy lifestyle and in knowing how to cope with problems as they arise.
 SDSU provides useful and informative prevention education programs throughout the year.
 A variety of departments sponsor workshops and lectures on alcohol and drug related issues to support and encourage healthy, productive lifestyles.
-These programs are available through: Counseling and Psychological Services, 619-594-5220; Residential Education Office, 619-594-5742; Alcohol and Other Drug Initiatives, 619-594-4133; Athletic Department, 619-594-3019; Student Health Services, 619-594-5281; Department of Public Safety, 619-594-1991.
-For programs available on the Imperial Valley Campus call Student Health Services, 760-768-5502.
+These programs are available through: Counseling and Psychological Services, 619-594-5220; Residential Education Office, 619-594-5742; Alcohol and Other Drug Initiatives, 619-594-4133; Athletic Department, 619-594-3019; Student Health Services, 619-594-5281; University Police, 619-594-1991.